How to Get Rid of Cat Pee Odors from Anywhere in Your Home

 How to get rid of cat pee smell from furniture

-Cat urine can smell like ammonia, so ammonia-based cleaners are a no-no for cat pee stains, says Gregory.
+Sometimes, cats don’t make it to the litter box and end up relieving themselves on your furniture.
+Sigh.
+What now?
+Well, cat urine can smell like ammonia, so ammonia-based cleaners are a no-no for cat pee stains, says Gregory.
 “If they smell a spot with pee, they will keep peeing there,” she says.
 “They will see this as a signal that is the place to go back to.”
 But vinegar has the opposite effect, telling your cat to keep out.
 Wet the urine stain with a vinegar solution, and as the vinegar evaporates, it’ll take the cat pee smell with it.
-For other messes around the house, use these 17 tricks for hard-to-clean household objects.

 How to get rid of cat pee smell from clothes